 Examinations and assessments

-Information about exams at Victoria University of Wellington, exam rules, types of assessment and what to do if you have a problem or can’t sit an exam.
+Information about examinations at the University, types of assessment, and what to do if you have a problem or can’t sit an exam.

 An assessment is any assigning of marks or grades to pieces of work that you submit in a course.
 Assessment information is in your course outlines.

-There are several types of assessment at Victoria University of Wellington.
-They are:
+There are several types of assessment at Te Herenga Waka—Victoria University of Wellington.

-Examination: An item of assessment to be undertaken at a predetermined time and place by all the students enrolled for a course, during an official examination period following the end of the course.
-The scheduling, conduct and supervision of examinations are arranged by faculties in accordance with such detailed instructions as may be approved by the Academic Board.
+Examinations/Centrally Managed Tests: An item of assessment to be undertaken at a predetermined time and place by all the students enrolled for a course, during an official assessment period following the end of the course.
+The scheduling, conduct, and invigilation of these examinations are arranged by the Examinations Management Team.

-In-term work: Items of assessment other than examinations as defined above, for example, tests, assignments, class presentations, practical work, etc.
+Internal Assessments: Items of assessment other than examinations as defined above, for example, internal tests, assignments, class presentations, practical work, etc.

 Help is available if you are unable to sit your exam due to the following circumstances.
-For any other exam-related questions or problems, contact your Student Success team.
+For any other exam-related questions or problems, contact the Examinations Management Team.

 Illness or exceptional circumstances

-There is help available if you’re feeling unwell or are facing serious personal circumstances in the lead up to or during exams or final assessment due dates.
-Contact your Student Success team to discuss your options.
+There is help available if you’re feeling unwell or are facing serious personal circumstances.
+In the lead up to the final assessment period, contact your Student Success team to discuss your options.
 If you are unwell on the day of your exam, contact your course coordinator as soon as possible to discuss alternative arrangements.
-Find out more about help available at final assessment or exam time.
+Find out more about help available at final assessment time.

 Ongoing or long-term medical conditions

 If you have an ongoing impairment or condition, contact Te Amaru—Disability Services as early as possible during the trimester to discuss your situation.

 Sitting exams at another time or place

 Late for or miss an exam

-If you are late to, or miss an exam, contact the Examinations Management Team or go to the Examinations Control Room in MY209 immediately.
+If you are late for, or miss an exam, contact the Examinations Management Team or go to the Examinations Control Room in MY209 immediately.

 Exam results are added to Student Records as they become available.
 The speed with which the results appear in Student Records depends on the trimester and the individual circumstances.
 For example, if you have applied for an aegrotat, your grade will take a lot longer.
 We do not post exam results out to you.